Early Years Foundation Stage (EYFS) Admissions

 - Current Family Associations (siblings)

 - Nearness of children's homes to school

 Please click on the link to the KCC website below to find out more about admissions.

 - A recording of the Head Teacher and Deputy Head Teacher Open Morning Presentation

 - A video showing 'A day in the life of a reception child'

-Kent County Council online admission applications open in November 2020 and close in January 2021.
+Kent County Council online admission applications open in November 2020 and close on 15 January 2021.